 634. Independent Reading.
 Credit 3 hours.
-Prerequisite: Permission of the Department Head.
+Prerequisite: Must be a graduate student in the Health & Kinesiology Master of Arts program and have taken at least 9 hours of graduate coursework, or permission of the Department Head.
 Directed study of the professional and research literature in an area of health not covered in other courses.
-May be repeated as topics vary.
-A maximum of six hours may be used in a degree plan.